-In [42] a study on SDQ for American Community Survey Data 2013 is been performed.
+In [42] a study on SDQ for American Community Survey Data 2013 has been performed.
 This study showcased the data quality errors in the American census data in various parameters like age income where discrepancy in these parameters for some counties was very high using mean and median as data quality parameters.